gatherworkshops/Building-the-Web/_slides/workshop/layoutbuilder/template.md

 <img src="/Building-the-Web/slides/workshop/layoutbuilder/images/template.png" width="100%">

-_You should have images, index and style_
+_You should see images, index and style in your project folder_